Aspose/releases.aspose.com/content/en/3d/net/new-releases/aspose.3d-for-.net-22.3.md

 # Simplified 3D Scene Merging

 Simplified the functions for merging scenes.
-This new method allows to merge everything from another node to the current node.
+This new method allows the merging of everything from another node to the current node.

 ```csharp
 var scene1 = Scene.FromFile("file1");